conan-io/docs/reference/commands/install.rst

 Some generators might have the capability of redefining the target "package folder".
 That means that if some other generator like ``CMakeDeps`` is used that is pointing to the packages, it will be pointing to the local deployed copy, and not to the original packages in the Conan cache.
+See the full example in :ref:`examples_extensions_builtin_deployers_development`.

 It is also possible, and it is a powerful extension point, to write custom user deployers.
 Read more about custom deployers in :ref:`reference_extensions_deployers`.